General Artist Statement

 Photography has long been regarded as one of the most democratic art forms.
 It is much more accessible to those who come from a lower socioeconomic standing.
 With the click of a button, you can readily express complex ideas.
 The information communicated is specific to the photographer.
 It is because of these attributes that I was able to enter into the space of creating art.

 My work in photography reflects the perspective of a neurodivergent person.
 My work is driven by my desire to highlight injustices.
 In Invisible People, I channel my anger at a failed capitalist system that has demoralized people who do not fit into its hierarchical system.
+In The Places the Invisible sleep I look at the world from the lens of a person looking for a safe place to sleep.
+With Everyone has Gone to the Rapture I explore my isolation.